Table of Contents

 At this step, it is very important to have a good partner or a strong understanding of the technologies and the deployment architecture.
 This will help ensure everything is uniform and standardized across markets, which allows for the use of global roll-up reporting.
 Then you can deploy it in a very uniform and sustainable way.

-We have created several resources to help you learn more about how we use Enhanced Ecommerce reports in Google Analytics for implementation and management of large E-commerce websites:
+We have created several resources to help you learn more about how we use Enhanced Ecommerce reports in Google Analytics + Google Analytics 360for implementation and management of large E-commerce websites requiring robust enterprise analytics:

 - 10 Ways to Drive Value Using Google Analytics Enhanced Ecommerce